kayak/fireant/docs/2_database.rst

         def date_add(self, date_part, interval, field):
             return DateAdd(...)  # custom DateAdd function

+        def convert_date(self, dt):
+            return Cast(...)  # custom date conversion function.
+Defaults to an identity function if not provided

 Once a Database connector has been set up, it can be used when instantiating |ClassDataSet|.